Zehntor/time-formatter/README.md

 # time-formatter

-The `time-formatter` package formats a number representing elapsed time into a human readable string.
+The `time-formatter` package converts a number representing elapsed time into a human readable string.

 ## Examples